-(a) Fair value
+(a) Fair Value

-As at March 31, 2011 the Company's financial instruments consist of cash, accounts receivable and accounts payable and accounts payable
+As at June 30, 2011 the Company's financial instruments consist of cash, accounts receivable and accounts payable and accounts receivable and accounts payable and accounts payab

-(b) Interest rate risk
+(b) Interest Rate Risk

 Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
 The Company is exposed to short-term interest rate through the interest earned on cash balances; however, management does not believe this exposure is significant.